 Parking Charge Notices

-Parking charge notices have been imposed from contractual onset, to act as a punitive deterrent.
+Parking charge notices have been imposed from the contractual onset, to act as a punitive deterrent.

 Large signs are displayed in numerous locations across LHC car parks stating ‘A parking charge notification will be issued for the sum of £100 if your vehicle is present without a valid ticket displayed face up on the dashboard, enabling all of the printed information to be inspected’

 These charges are governed by strict guidelines laid down by the International Parking Community Organisation (to which AS Parking are signatories).

 It should also be noted that the parking charge is reduced to £60 if payment is made within 14 days of the issue of the notice to a driver.

 The enforcement system is extremely ‘Black and White’.
 Failure to ‘pay and display WILL result in a parking charge notification.